top of page

 Closing Remarks

-A compilation of information may qualify for trade secret protection even where pieces of the underlying information are in the public domain or readily accessible through legitimate means.
-As trade secret protection is a complex legal area, the specific measures to establish a compilation as a trade secret will vary.
-These measures should include appropriate methods that document the efforts and expense involved in compiling the information, implementing reasonable security measures that demonstrate secrecy, showing use by or in the business, and underscoring its value and uniqueness as a competitive advantage.
+A compilation of information may qualify for trade secret protection in Florida even where pieces of the underlying information are in the public domain or readily accessible through legitimate means.
+As trade secret protection is a complex legal area, the specific facts and security measures necessary to establish a compilation as a trade secret will vary.

 bottom of page